k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/09_redis_interface.md

 ![image](images/09_redis_2.PNG)

 The above Broadway flow uses a **MaskingSequence** Actor to mask an input list of customer IDs.
-The Actor is connecting to predefined Redis interface populated in the Actor's **redisInterface** input argument.
+The Actor connects to predefined Redis interface populated in the Actor's **redisInterface** input argument.